Robert Batherson: Politics

 Batherson began working in communications and research for the Progressive Conservative Association of Nova Scotia Caucus Office and later worked as a political staffer for Peter MacKay.
 In the 1998 Nova Scotia general election, Batherson ran as a Progressive Conservative party candidate in the riding of Sackville-Cobequid.
 Following the 1999 Nova Scotia general election he worked as Premier John Hamm's Press Secretary and later as his Communications Director.

 Batherson served in the role of President of the Progressive Conservative Association of Nova Scotia between 2009 and 2012.

 Batherson then ran again in 2017 Nova Scotia general election in the riding of Halifax Citadel-Sable Island.

 In 2016, Batherson was first elected to the Conservative Party of Canada's National Council as a councillor from Nova Scotia.
 In March 2021, he was elected as the president of the Conservative Party of Canada, taking over from Scott Lamb.

 Batherson announced that he will run as the Conservative Party candidate for Halifax West in the 45th Canadian Federal Election.

+At the time of the 2025 Canadian federal election, he lived in Halifax, Nova Scotia.